 Australia's recovery package of more than $16 million:

-Through partners, Australia's recovery package focuses on three key areas that meet critical post-earthquake needs and build upon DFAT's existing development engagement in Nepal.
+Through partners, Australia's recovery package focused on three key areas that met critical post-earthquake needs and built upon DFAT's existing development engagement in Nepal.

 - Funding support for the Global Facility for Disaster Risk Reduction and Recovery to conduct of detailed damage and structural integrity assessments of public and private education infrastructure and provide technical advice on rebuilding and retrofitting affected schools.